mavlink/rfcs/text/001x-battery_improvements.md

 - Do we need all the other fields?
 - Are there any other fields missing?
-- `current_consumed`, `percent_remaining`, `time_remaining` all tell much the same story, and can be estimated from each other.
-Do we need all of these, and if so which ones?
 - Should we have `MAV_BATTERY_FAULT` for critical level "just before deep discharge"?
 The battery can know this, and it might prevent over discharge.
   ```xml
       <entry value="1024" name="BATTERY_FAULT_CRITICAL_LEVEL">